Flubber (franchise): The Absent-Minded Professor (1961)

 Professor Ned Brainard works endlessly in his lab, looking for the next greatest invention.
-His fiancé Betsy grows tired of being put second behind his experiments.
+His fiancée Betsy grows tired of being put second behind his experiments.
 Brainard forgets about their own wedding for the third time.
 However, he finds a scientific anomaly when he invents a revolutionary flying rubber, which he names Flubber.
 This substance proves to have various abilities.
 While he works to reconnect with Betsy, criminals led by Alonzo Hawk seek to steal his formula.

 Son of Flubber (1963)

 Professor Ned Brainard, who experienced a series of misfortunes up until his invention of the super-elastic substance called Flubber, works to find the next scientific discovery.
 He hopes to have a better experience with a gravity-defying derivative he names, Flubbergas.
 When the government steps in to obstruct his work, his wife Betsy expresses her concern and displeasure with his experiments stating that they need a divorce.
 After a some alterations to his substance Brainard works to find the solution of his new invention, win back the confidence of his wife, resolve the government's concerns, and defeat the familiar nefarious acts of Alonzo Hawk.